mrmgee/dev-drivengarage2/src/services/performance-upgrades/power-adders/index.md

     image: https://marvel-b1-cdn.bc0a.com/f00000000270523/s19529.pcdn.co/wp-content/uploads/2021/06/DSC0276.jpg
     altText: Chevy engine with supercharger
     position:
     text: Power adders can help you squeeze more horsepower out of your OEM or a performance-built engine.
 Turbocharging, supercharging and nitrous are the primary options.
-Each of these, in slightly different ways, add more air to burn restyling in a richer fuel mixture and more power.
+Each of these, in slightly different ways, add more air to burn resulting in a richer fuel mixture and more power.
     slidelayout:
   - pattern: sec-2col-pos1
     title: